taotab/plant_library/README.md

 ## 📖 Project Overview

-A virtual garden to explore and manage information about Ayurvedic plants.
+A virtual portal to explore and manage information about Ayurvedic plants.
 Users can submit new plant suggestions, while admins can review, edit, and approve them into a permanent library.